Obviously, porn is real. But is it realistic? Does it represent real life. Let’s dive into that.

 But that doesn't necessarily make it realistic.

-First of all, there’s a look, right?
 Porn performers often look like, well, porn performers.

-They usually have certain physical characteristics and look like they spend a lot of time (and sometimes surgical help) getting and maintaining that look, i.e. their skin, their pubes, their boobs, butts, muscles and even genitals (like altered labias) are all very neat.
+They usually have certain physical characteristics and look like they spend a lot of time (and sometimes surgical help) getting and maintaining that look.

 Now, nobody’s saying you shouldn’t look like that – it’s a look, and it’s a popular look.

-If you’re into it, then knock yourself out.
-It’s just that porn likes to tell us (over and over again, til we start to believe it) that "that is what sexy looks like".
+It’s just that porn likes to tell us (over and over again, until we start to believe it) that “that is what sexy looks like”.

 In reality, some of us are hard bodied, some of us are softer.

-We come in different colours, shapes and textures – and it can allbe sexy!
+We come in different colours, shapes and textures – and it can all be sexy.

 Ok, next thing that really stands out about the way porn performers look – their genitals!
 What is up with that?!